 .avif)

-SQL Server is a relational database management system used to store, secure, and query structured data for business applications, analytics, and transactional systems.
-It is commonly used by application teams, data engineers, and IT operations to support workloads such as ERP/CRM platforms, line-of-business services, and reporting environments where consistent performance and strong access controls matter.
-Typical deployments range from a single instance for an application to multi-instance estates supporting many teams and databases.
+SQL Server is a relational database management system used to store and query structured data for transactional applications, reporting, and analytics.
+It is commonly used by application teams, data engineers, and IT operations to support workloads such as ERP/CRM systems, line-of-business services, and data marts where consistent performance and controlled access are required.

-SQL Server is often run on Windows or Linux and integrated into enterprise workflows for backups, patching, monitoring, and change management, with designs that support high availability and disaster recovery.
-More details are available in Microsoft’s documentation at https://learn.microsoft.com/sql/.
+SQL Server typically runs on Windows or Linux and is integrated into enterprise operations for backups, patching, monitoring, and change management, with designs that support high availability and disaster recovery.
+Reference documentation is available at https://learn.microsoft.com/sql/.

 A computer database is an organized collection of data that can be manipulated and accessed through specialized software